ensdomains/address-encoder/README.md

 This library was written for use with [EIP 2304](https://eips.ethereum.org/EIPS/eip-2304), but may be useful for anyone looking for a general purpose cryptocurrency address codec.

+EVM compatible chains are either specified using SLIP44 coinType or `0x800000000 | chainId` where 0x800000000 is msb (most significant bit) reserved at SLIP44 and no coin types exist in that range.
+This is to avoid number colision with th existing coin types.

+For example, cointype of ARB1 is 2147441487(`0x80000000 | 42161`).

 ## Installation

 ### Using NPM